The History & Future of R-22

 The End of R-22

-As of January 1, 2020, R-22 will be banned completely from production.
-If your air conditioner still uses R-22, the next time your system leaks may require a system replacement.
+As of January 1, 2020, R-22 has been banned completely from production.
+If your air conditioner still uses R-22, the next time your system leaks, the cost to replace the old system may outweigh the cost of repair.

 If your system has a history of leaking R-22, get ahead of the demand and take a look at your replacement options.
-You can see just how affordable a new air conditioner can be with our pricing tool, or schedule your free in-home estimate today!
+You can see just how affordable a new air conditioner can be with a free in-home estimate today!